Permanent Workers

 Labor Certification

-Some immigrant visa preferences require you to already have a job offer from a U.S. employer.
-This employer will be considered your sponsor.
-For some visa categories, before the U.S. employer can submit an immigration petition to USCIS, the employer must obtain an approved labor certification from the U.S. Department of Labor (DOL).
-The DOL labor certification verifies the following:
+For the second and third preference categories (see chart below), before the U.S. employer can file an immigrant petition with USCIS, the employer must generally obtain a labor certification from the U.S. Department of Labor (DOL).
+The labor certification verifies the following:

-- There are insufficient available, qualified, and willing U.S. workers to fill the position being offered at the prevailing wage
+- There are insufficient available, qualified, able, and willing U.S. workers to fill the position being offered at the prevailing wage rate or higher; and

 ---|---|---|